Limit of 90 minutes on pub and restaurant visits proposed

 Adrian Cummins, chief executive of the Restaurants Association of Ireland, said on Wednesday it would “wholeheartedly welcome” the move from two to one metres”.

-Of the suggestion that customers would be restricted to 90 minutes in any premises, he said, however, this would be “extremely hard to police” and added that he doesn’t think it is “achievable”.
+On the suggestion customers would be restricted to 90 minutes in any premises, he said this would be “extremely hard to police” and added he doesn’t think it is “achievable”.

 “We’re in a better position to viably reopen on Monday week.
 We do have concerns following media reports today with regard to the 90 minute limit in restaurants and the restrictions on walk-ins.
 We would like to see the medical advice around those until we make further comment,” he added.

-The chief executive of the Vintners’ Federation of Ireland Padraig Cribben welcomed the draft guidelines but said “from a viability point of view, it’s going to be very challenging”.
+Padraig Cribben, chief executive of the Vintners’ Federation of Ireland, welcomed the draft guidelines but said “from a viability point of view, it’s going to be very challenging”.

-Mr Cribben told RTÉ radio’s Morning Ireland it was important to point out that the restrictions only applied to pubs that would serve food, and not the normal “wet pub”.
-But that it was still considerably better than the alternative of two metres.
+Mr Cribben told RTÉ radio’s Morning Ireland it was important to point out the restrictions only applied to pubs that would serve food, and not the normal “wet pub” – but that a one-metre restriction was still considerably better than the alternative of two metres.

 “It will still be very restrictive, even at one metre seating capacity will be reduced by 35 per cent.
 But it is better than two metres.”